scylladb/scylladb/docs/alternator/alternator.md

 ### Item Operations
 * GetItem: Support almost complete except that projection expressions can only ask for top-level attributes.
-* PutItem: Does not yet support conditional expressions (to only add an item if some condition is true), nor return values (optional return of pre-put content).
+* PutItem: Conditional updates using the "Expected" option are supported, but the "ConditionExpression" syntax is not supported yet.
+  Return values (optional return of pre-put content) not yet supported..
-* UpdateItem: Like PutItem does not yet support conditional expression nor return values.
-Read-modify-write operations such as `SET a=b`, `SET a=if_not_exist(a,bal)`, or `SET a=a+1, are supported but not protected against concurrent operations.
+* UpdateItem: Like PutItem does not yet support ConditionExpression or return values.
 Nested documents are supported but updates to nested attributes are not (e.g., `SET a.b[3].c=val`).
-* DeleteItem: Mostly works, but again does not support conditional expression or return values.
+* DeleteItem: Mostly works, but again does not support ConditionExpression or return values.
 ### Batch Operations
 * BatchGetItem: Almost complete except that projection expressions can only